microsoft/go/eng/doc/fips/README.md

 The following sections describe how to enable FIPS mode.

+> The options described in this section have no effect at build time, only when the system running the Go program is changed.
+This is normally the desired behavior.
+See [`requirefips`](#build-option-to-require-fips-mode) for the optional build tag that enables FIPS mode.

 ### Linux FIPS mode (OpenSSL)

 To set FIPS mode on Linux, use one of the following options.
 The first match wins: